weliem/blessed-android/SERVER.md

 ## Sending notifications

-Once notifications have been enabled, you can send notifactions by calling:
+Once notifications have been enabled, you can send notifications by calling:

 ```java
 peripheralManager.notifyCharacteristicChanged(value, characteristic);